Arts College (United Kingdom specialist schools programme)

-An Arts College, in the United Kingdom, is a type of specialist school that specialises in the subject fields of the performing, visual, digital and/or media arts.
+An Arts College, in the United Kingdom, was part of the 2011-defunct Specialist Schools Programme.
+It specialises in the subject fields of the performing, visual, digital and/or media arts.
 They were announced in 1996 and introduced alongside Sports Colleges to England in 1997, being one of the five "practical specialisms" of the specialist schools programme.
 They were then introduced to Scotland in 2005 and Northern Ireland in 2006.
 By 2011, when the programme ended, there were over 491 Arts Colleges in England.
 More have been introduced since then, however schools must be an academy, free school or use the Dedicated Schools Grant to become one.

 Arts Colleges are entitled by the School Standards and Framework Act 1998 to select 10% of its yearly pupil intake based on academic aptitude, however this partial selection is optional.

 Arts Colleges act as a local point of reference for other schools and businesses in the area, with an emphasis on promoting art within the community.